Those small bite-sized aperitifs are very fun to do with the puff pastry rolled and cut into slices, and have a good taste of smoked salmon.

 You can imagine all kind o filling with this roll ups shape (green or red pesto, olive tapenade…)

 My dog looked like he would have liked to have a few of those!
-And the last picture is because the dish I used was lent by a neighbour and comes from the Trianon hotel of Versailles
+And the last picture is because the dish I used was lent by a neighbor and comes from the Trianon hotel of Versailles.

 Smocked Salmon Puff Pastry Rolls